 - Ads cannot be added to the blog.

-The key difference between services is that you can make money on Blogger, while WordPress’s free blog cannot put ads.
+The key difference between services is that you can make money on Blogger, while WordPress's free blog doesn't allow you to place ads.
 If a blog is willing to make money at an early stage, Blogger is a better option.

-In addition, Blogger’s use is completely free, but in WordPress, additional features are required to pay.
+In addition, Blogger’s use is completely free, but in WordPress, additional features come at additional fees.